Logo

 Boies Penrose publicly campaigned for the first time in his life and defeated Democrat A Mitchell Palmer and Progressive Gifford Pinchot.

-Boies Penrose was an avid outdoorsman and took pleasure in mountain exploration and big-game hunting.
+An avid outdoorsman, Boies Penrose enjoyed mountain exploration and big-game hunting.

-Boies Penrose died in his Wardman Park penthouse suite in Washington, DC in the last hour of 1921, after suffering a pulmonary thrombosis.
+Boies Penrose died on December 31,1921, in his Wardman Park penthouse suite in Washington, DC in the last hour of 1921, after suffering a pulmonary thrombosis.

-Boies Penrose was buried in the family grave section in the Laurel Hill Cemetery in Philadelphia.
+Boies Penrose was interred in the Penrose family grave section of Laurel Hill Cemetery in Philadelphia.